web-lux/web-lux/README.md

 I'm Mélissa, a front-end developer.

+- 🔎 You can look at my portofolio [here](https://portofolio-lux.vercel.app/)
 - 🌱 Currently learning Express and pixel art
 - 🌍 French and english speaker
 - ⚡Roleplaying games enthusiast